WangYun1995/FortranCWT/README.md

 # FortranCWT
-A Fortran package for fast implementation of the Continuous Wavelet Transform for the 1D signals.
+A Fortran package for fast implementation of the Continuous Wavelet Transform of the 1D signals.